Stargate (music producers): Notable collaborations

-On Ne-Yo's third solo-album, Year of the Gentleman, Stargate produced and co-wrote four songs, among them the singles "Closer" and "Miss Independent", the latter of which had reached No. 1 on the Billboard Hot R&B/Hip-Hop Songs.
-Stargate received nominations in more than 10 categories for the 2009 Grammy Awards.
-They won their first Grammy in 2009 in the Best R&B Song category for "Miss Independent", performed by Ne-Yo.
+On Ne-Yo's third album, Year of the Gentleman, Stargate produced and co-wrote four songs, including the singles "Closer" and "Miss Independent", the latter of which reached No. 1 on the Billboard Hot R&B/Hip-Hop Songs chart.
+At the 2009 Grammy Awards, Stargate received nominations in more than 10 categories, winning Best R&B Song for "Miss Independent".

-Stargate produced "Black and Yellow" for rapper Wiz Khalifa in 2010, a song that reached No. 1 in the Billboard U.S Charts, and Sean Kingston's "Letting Go".
-They produced five No. 1 singles for Barbadian recording artist Rihanna namely "Rude Boy", "Only Girl (In the World)", "What's My Name?", "S&M", and "Diamonds".
-Stargate co-wrote and co-produced Owl City's single "Shooting Star" which was released on the Shooting Star EP on 15 May 2012.
+In 2010, Stargate produced Wiz Khalifa's song "Black and Yellow", which reached No. 1 on the Hot 100, and Sean Kingston's "Letting Go".
+They also produced five No. 1 singles for Rihanna: "Rude Boy", "Only Girl (In the World)", "What's My Name?", "S&M", and "Diamonds".
+In 2012, Stargate co-wrote and co-produced Owl City's single "Shooting Star" on the EP of the same name.

-In 2013, the song "Almost Home" co-produced and interpreted by Mariah Carey for the Walt Disney Pictures' film Oz the Great and Powerful, won the 2013 World Music Awards for the World's Best Video.
+In 2013, the song "Almost Home", co-produced and performed by Mariah Carey for the film Oz the Great and Powerful, won the World Music Award for the World's Best Video.

-As a favour, Stargate also produced the song "The Fox (What Does the Fox Say?)" for Norwegian brothers Ylvis.
-The song was intended as a joke in Ylvis's Norwegian talk show but became an unexpected viral hit with over 900 million views as of December 2019.
-The video was produced in return for the Ylvis brothers portraying the Stargate duo in a mockumenary.
+As a favour, Stargate also produced the song "The Fox (What Does the Fox Say?)" for Norwegian duo Ylvis.
+The song was intended as a joke for Ylvis's Norwegian talk show, but became an unexpected viral hit, with over 900 million YouTube views as of December 2019.
+The video was produced in return for the Ylvis brothers portraying the Stargate duo in a mockumentary.

 In 2015, Stargate produced and co-wrote Coldplay's smash single "Adventure of a Lifetime."

 Other ventures

 Star Roc

-Stargate teamed-up with US hip hop mogul Jay-Z to launch the record label StarRoc.
-The label, which is based at Jay-Z's Roc The Mic studio in Manhattan, will be a 50/50 partnership with the team and Jay-Z's entertainment company Roc Nation.
-Eriksen and Hermansen's connection with Jay-Z, who was then the CEO of the record label Def Jam, began with the release of "So Sick".
-They met through Tyran "Ty Ty" Smith, A&R from record label Def Jam and a long-time friend of Jay-Z. The label released one album, the self-titled release from Alexis Jordan in 2011.
+Stargate teamed-up with hip hop mogul Jay-Z to launch the record label StarRoc.
+The label, which is based at Jay-Z's Roc the Mic studio in Manhattan, will be a 50/50 partnership with the team and Jay-Z's entertainment company Roc Nation.
+Eriksen and Hermansen's connection with Jay-Z, then the CEO of Def Jam Recordings, began with the release of "So Sick"; they met through then-Def Jam A&R Tyran "Ty Ty" Smith, a longtime friend of Jay-Z. StarRoc released one album, the self-titled release from Alexis Jordan, in 2011.
 As of 2016, the website's registration has expired.
-No posts have been made on the label's Instagram account since mid-2013 and its Twitter postings ceased in March 2014.
+No posts have been made on the label's Instagram account since mid-2013, and its Twitter postings ceased in March 2014.
 The current status of the label is unknown.